Tally Analytics

 Step 1: Connect Tally Prime to a BI Tool

-Option A — Native connector (recommended):
+Option A — One-click native connector (recommended):

 Option B — Scheduled CSV/XML export: